aws/karpenter-provider-aws/website/content/en/preview/getting-started/migrating-from-cas/_index.md

 * Your workloads have pod disruption budgets that adhere to [EKS best practices](https://aws.github.io/aws-eks-best-practices/karpenter/)
 * Your cluster has an [OIDC provider](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html) for service accounts

-This guide will also assume you have the `aws` CLI and Helm client installed.
+This guide will also assume you have the `aws` CLI and Helm installed.
 You can also perform many of these steps in the console, but we will use the command line for simplicity.

 ## Set environment variables